robinrodricks/vue3-touch-events/README.md

 | `tapTolerance`   | pixels       | How many pixels the user must drag on the element for it to register as a `tap` event. **Default:** `10` pixels. |
 | `dragFrequency`  | milliseconds | How often should `drag` events be fired. **Default:** `10` MS (100 times a second). |
 | `dragOutside`    | boolean      | If the `drag` event should be fired when the mouse is dragged outside the object as well.
 Useful to implement drag-and-drop behaviour when the object being moved is the same element you have added `v-touch` events on. **Default:** `false` |

+### My drag events are laggy and stuttering!

+This is because the library only sends 10 drag events per second by default, which can appear laggy.

+To increase the frequency of drag events, and prevent any stuttering, set the `dragFrequency` to `10` (for 100 FPS) or `16` (for 60 FPS).

+You need to add this into the [Global Config](#global-configuration) or [Object Config](#v-touch-options).